The Belize Zoo: THE Best Little Zoo in the World. Really.

 And chicken makes him purr and lick his lips…

 We then had a special encounter with Rocky.
-(You can read about the cool experiences that you can have at the Belize Zoo here.)
+Check the Belize Zoo’s website for the animal encounters you can experience!

 Rocky high fives and rolls over for a treat.
 And seeing him up close is absolutely amazing and a tad bit terrifying.
 Such a gorgeous creature.